Levi Sternberg: Early life and family

 Levi Sternberg was born in 1894 at a farm near Lawrence, Kansas to Charles H. Sternberg and Anna Reynolds, the youngest of the three brothers to survive into adulthood.
 In 1902 the family moved off the farm into the town, visiting the fossil sites of the Niobrara Chalk in 1906 when Levi Sternberg was 11.
-Charles H. Sternberg felt that his sons were sufficiently ready to join him in his fossil collecting profession full time by 1908, when George was 23, Charles M. was 23, and Levi was 14.
+Charles H. Sternberg felt that his sons were sufficiently ready to join him in his fossil collecting profession full time by 1908, when George was 23, Charles was 23, and Levi was 14.
 As a family the Sternbergs went to Wyoming, with Levi working as an excavator and helping to lift the heavy bones.
 This expedition took three field seasons to complete, with Sternbergs returning to Lawrence each winter.
 In August 1908, Levi and George discovered the skull of a Triceratops along Schneider Creek, and later a skeleton of Edmontosaurus including skin, which would become known as a mummified dinosaur.
 Returning from the expedition, Levi Sternberg completed high school at Lawrence High School.

 Levi then returned to expeditions with Charles H. and Charles M., returning to Wyoming and contributing many discoveries, including hundreds of skulls of Oreodon in 1911.
 In 1912, Levi joined the other Sternbergs on an expedition to the Red Deer River of Alberta under the Geological Survey of Canada, where they worked parallel to American paleontologist Barnum Brown of the American Museum of Natural History, before shipping all their collections to Ottawa, where their families also moved.
 Levi established a more permanent camp near Steveville, Alberta than the river barge the Sternbergs had been working from, which became the area known as Dinosaur Provincial Park.
 Charles H. and Levi Sternberg then left the Geological Survey in 1916, returning independently for two more seasons to the park, discovering specimens of Albertosaurus, Corythosaurus, and Panoplosaurus.
 Charles H. Sternberg then retired in 1918 and left Canada.